-Chief Judge Evans oversees the circuit's approximately 420 judges whom he assigns throughout the court's ten divisions and six geographic districts.
-His office also oversees an annual budget of approximately $129.4 million and more than 2,000 employees who work in 14 non-judicial offices providing probation and other court-related services.
+Chief Judge Evans oversees the circuit's approximately 400 judges whom he assigns throughout the court's ten divisions and six geographic districts.
+He also oversees an annual budget of approximately $240.1 million* and approximately 2,738* employees who work in 15 non-judicial offices providing probation and other court-related services.

 Chief Judge Evans was first elected Chief Judge in September 2001 by unanimous vote of the circuit judges.
-He was re-elected to a second term in September 2004, a third in September 2007, and a fourth term in 2010.
+He was re-elected to a second term in September 2004, a third in September 2007, a fourth term in 2010, a fifth term in 2013, and a sixth term in 2016.
 Only the fourth person to serve as Chief Judge of the Circuit Court of Cook County, he also is the first African American to serve in the position.

-During his ten years as Chief Judge, Evans has brought sweeping reforms to the court that are both innovative and compassionate.
-His efforts include critical changes to the bail setting process, a new Domestic Violence Courthouse, and the creation of the two court-wide divisions dedicated to hearing only domestic violence matters and elder law matters He also has significantly expanded the use of problem solving courts dedicated to mental health treatment, veterans support, drug treatment, and support to women charged with prostitution.
+As Chief Judge, Evans has brought sweeping reforms to the court that are both innovative and compassionate.
+His efforts include critical changes to pretrial services operations, a new Domestic Violence Courthouse, and the creation of the two court-wide divisions dedicated to hearing only domestic violence matters and elder law matters He also has significantly expanded the use of specialty/treatment courts dedicated to mental health treatment, veterans support, drug treatment, and support to persons charged with prostitution.

 Under his leadership, there has been an unparalleled growth in free legal services for low-income, self-represented litigants, including a free mediation program to help homeowners facing foreclosure.
-Also, the court’s national reputation for its highly effective alternatives to incarceration for young people in trouble, the Juvenile Detention Alternatives Initiative, continues to grow.
+Also, the court’s national reputation for its highly effective alternatives to incarceration for young people in trouble continues to grow.

-Chief Judge Evans has expanded court services to children with innovative drop-off child care that provides a safe, court-based haven for children whose parents or guardians are attending court.
+Chief Judge Evans has expanded court services to children with innovative drop-off child care centers that provide a safe, court-based haven for children whose parents or guardians are attending court.

 Since he assumed office initially in 2001, there also has been an unprecedented expansion of the Chief Judge's duties by state and local government to include administration of the Juvenile Temporary Detention Center and the Office of Official Court Reporters.

 Throughout his career, Chief Judge Evans has been an outspoken voice for equal opportunities for women and minorities.
 At the court’s executive level, in particular, he has championed excellence and diversity.
-He has appointed 14 of the 17 division and district presiding judges, and half of those appointments have been women, minorities, or both.
+Women and minorities comprise half of the 17 division and district presiding judges he has appointed.